Lifetime Achievement

 • Development of significant research collaborations both nationally and internationally.

-• Sustained contributions to the work of the Society or other learned societies/professional associations, research funders, public engagement, policy influence etc
+• Sustained contributions to the work of the Society or other learned societies/professional associations, research funders, public engagement, policy influence etc.

-Assume that the judges have no prior knowledge of the person and provide clear information and evidence of how they meet the criteria.
+• Assume that the judges have no prior knowledge of the person and provide clear information and evidence of how they meet the criteria

-Use active language and, where the nominee has worked as part of a team, make it clear what the individual contributed and how this differed from others.
+• Use active language and, where the nominee has worked as part of a team, make it clear what the individual contributed and how this differed from others

-Conflicts of interest
+Conflict of interest

 Nominators must declare all personal and professional conflicts of interest – e.g. if nominating a spouse/partner or other relation.

-Please note: A conflict of interest will not prevent acceptance of the nomination, but will be borne in mind by the awarding panel when considering the award.
-If we become aware of an undeclared conflict of interest, we regret that we will have to discount it.
+Please note: a conflict of interest will not prevent acceptance of the nomination but will be borne in mind by the awarding panel when considering the award.

 Previous recipients